Fred-Barclay/VerifyLinuxMint/README.md

 # VerifyLinuxMint
-Instructions how to verify Linux Mint iso images
+Instructions for verifying Linux Mint ISOs.

+Webpage code is on the gh-pages branch.